aakarroy/Library_Management_System/README.md

 - **Returning Issued Books**: Return books you've issued and retrieve your security deposit.
 - **Donating Books**: Donate books to the library, and the system will check for duplicates.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - MySQL Connector for Python
 - Python Regular Expressions (re module)
 - Python `datetime` module
-- Nexus of Knowledge: A futuristic library system for the modern world.